William Bond (Massachusetts politician): Speaker of the House

 Following the unification of Massachusetts Bay and Plymouth in 1691 by the Second Royal Charter, William became the first speaker, holding the office in 1692-1693 and 1695.

 Belmont

 The Bond farm was purchased from some of William Bond's descendants by China merchant John Perkins Cushing.
 Cushing used it as his estate where he built a mansion which he named Belmont.
+Cushing held several widely publicized events there.
 When the northern part of Watertown seceded they chose to name the town Belmont, Massachusetts after Cushing's estate there.